 It can behave better and do more through interaction with humans who are themselves ready, willing, and able to invest in making the most of it.

-Being “better together” with GenAI is a two-way street in a way that we haven’t experienced with any previous technology.
+It means that being “better together” with GenAI is a two-way street in a way that we haven’t experienced with any previous technology.

 One band is aiming to follow a score (and nothing more).

-But the other is an improvisational jazz band.
+The other is an improvisational jazz band.

 We don’t yet know what the GenAI-era equivalents of app-based experiences like pausing Netflix to place an order for Amazon Key In-Garage Delivery from the backseat of an Uber will be.

-Every iota of human qualities like ingenuity, diligence, enthusiasm, passion, discipline, drive, focus, and grit can play a part in making the most of GenAI during both the creation and consumption of new experiences.
+More so than any precious technology, human qualities like ingenuity, diligence, enthusiasm, passion, discipline, drive, focus, and grit can play a part in making the most of GenAI during both the creation and consumption of new experiences.

 I hope this book offers a recipe and a roadmap for doing just that.